Exact non-stationary solutions of the Euler equations in two and three dimensions

-Lastly, $U_{\mathfrak{R}}$ is stationary if and only if $\frac{2n}{m(m+1)} = n$, that is, $n=0$ or $m = 1$. \end{example} Finally, we consider the negatively curved analogue of the flat disk.
+In Section \ref{3D} we present a three-dimensional analogue of these solutions on $S^3$, cf. \eqref{explicit 3D RHW}. \end{example} Finally, we consider the negative curvature case.
+Note that by Bochner’s theorem (cf. Petersen~\cite[Chapter 7]{petersen2006riemannian}), a closed manifold with negative Ricci curvature admits no nontrivial Killing fields.
+Hence, our examples in this setting are restricted to surfaces with boundary.
+We will focus on the hyperbolic analogue of the flat disk.
 In contrast to both the flat and spherical cases, negative curvature reverses the sign of the Laplacian on rotational Killing fields, yielding a distinct family of Kelvin-type waves on compact domains in hyperbolic space.